 How to do CSS ‘Box Style’ Shadow Effect?

 The box-shadow CSS Box Shadow property adds shadow effects around an element’s frame.
-Lia Infraservices the leading Mobile & Web App Development Company in Chennai & the popular Web & Mobile App Developers in Saudi Arabia can help you set multiple box effects separated by commas.
+Lia Infraservices the leading Mobile & Web App Development Company in Chennai & the popular Web & Mobile App development company in Chennai can help you set multiple box effects separated by commas.
 Basically a box shadow is described by X and Y offsets relative to the element, blur and spread radius, and color.

 The box-shadow property attaches one or more shadows to an element.